 NEW ENGLAND SIX-PACK OF PEAKS CHALLENGE™

-We will email you a reminder when registration for the New England Six-Pack of Peaks Challenge opens.
+Early-Bird Registration for the New England Six-Pack of Peaks Challenge is Now Open!

 The New England Six-Pack of Peaks Challenge offers hikers of all skill levels the opportunity to tackle some of the toughest mountains in the northeastern United States at their own pace and schedule.
 The mountains of New England offer a unique set of challenges, with stretches of steep, rugged terrain and often sudden changes in climate.